26.8 C

 General Criteria for Obtaining Citizenship by Residency

-The basic criteria for obtaining citizenship by residency generally include a minimum period of legal residence in the country, demonstrating good character, and sometimes proving language proficiency or knowledge of the country’s culture and laws.
+The basic criteria for obtaining citizenship by residency generally include a minimum period of permitido residence in the country, demonstrating good character, and sometimes proving language proficiency or knowledge of the country’s culture and laws.
 Common requirements involve:

 • Residency Duration: Most countries require a continuous period of residency, which can range from 3 to 10 years.
 This period may vary based on factors like the applicant’s nationality, employment status, or family connections.